message-manager-discord/redis-discord-cache/README.md

   - token: The token of the discord bot.
   - presence: An object containing the presence information for the bot.
 See the [detritusjs docs for more info](https://socket.detritusjs.com/interfaces/gateway.presenceoptions)
+  - shardId: id of shard, see [discord docs](https://discord.com/developers/docs/topics/gateway#sharding) for more info
+  - shardCount: total number of shards

 - logger: A winston logger instance.
 This is optional and will [default](https://github.com/message-manager-discord/redis-discord-cache/blob/main/src/logger.ts) to a console logger with the level INFO if not provided and will catch exceptions.
 Pass a [winston logger instance](https://github.com/winstonjs/winston#creating-your-own-logger) to have more control over output and log levels.